 Think about the last time you ordered a cup of coffee.
 Did the barista who took your order smile and welcome you?
 Or was it clear she was ready for his shift to be over?
 How about the last time you needed to speak to a customer service manager?
-Was the manager reading robotically from a script, or did she take the time to ask questions and emphasize with your situation?
+Was the manager reading robotically from a script, or did she take the time to ask questions and empathize with your situation?

 How your business leaders, managers and employees show up has always been a critical input for how customers feel about your brand.
 And when you have customers interacting with your brand weekly, daily, or even hourly – consistently positive interactions can drive trust, loyalty and repeat business, while even just a few negative interactions can cause customers to jump ship and head to a competitor.

 This is nothing new – experiences have been built, and brands have grown through the way employees treat customers.
 What’s new is how important these brand behaviors will be as the world adjusts to its new normal.
 We are being thrown, without warning, into new ways of interacting with customers.
-Brands who lead with care and purpose will build trust.
-Brands who are careless in their actions run the risk of losing out.
+Brands that lead with care and purpose will build trust.
+Brands that are careless in their actions run the risk of losing out.

 A New Normal for Brand Behaviors

 Brands with well-defined brand behaviors or service styles have a competitive advantage over their peers.
-There’s a reason why Team Members at Chick-fil-A always respond with a “my pleasure” and genuine smile when you say, “thank you.”
-It’s core to who they are and how they serve, and it’s engrained in every employee from day 1.
+There’s a reason why Team Members at Chick-fil-A always respond with a “my pleasure” and a genuine smile when you say, “thank you.”
+It’s core to who they are and how they serve, and it’s ingrained in every employee from day 1.

 Something as simple as greeting a guest with a smile, or taking a few seconds to ask how their day is going will always be strong examples of Brand Behaviors that build loyalty.
-But think for a minute about the new behaviors that might drive trust in a post COVID-19 world:
+But think for a minute about the new behaviors that might drive trust in a post-COVID-19 world:

 - An employee wiping down a touchscreen after every customer